 DISCUSSION

-The main goal of this study was to examine the impact of TMO on EXPERF in two level.
-First in direct level then via mediation of SCM.
-This study fills a gap in the literature by exploring the mediating role of supply chain management in the relationship between technological marketing orientation (TMO) and a firm's EXPERF.
-As presented in Table 5 the impact of TMO on EXPERF both in direct effect and via mediation of SCM was found to be significant.
-Hence, we can conclude that SCM have a partial mediation in the relationship between TMO and EXPERF.
+The main goal of this study was to examine the impact of TMO on EXPERF on two levels – first at a direct level and then via the mediation of SCM.
+This study fills a gap in the literature by exploring the mediating role of SCM in the relationship between TMO and a firm’s EXPERF.
+As presented in Table 5, the impact of TMO on EXPERF both in direct effect and via the mediation of SCM was found to be significant.
+Hence, we can conclude that SCM has a partial mediation effect in the relationship between TMO and EXPERF.

-In spirit of KBV theroy, this study dealt with two different disciplines (marketing and logistics) and showed that a diverse combination of disciplines within the organization may improve the firm's EXPERF.
-Accordingly, organizations that wish to achieve a competitive advantage over their competitors should strengthen their SCM in terms of integration, communication and collaboration with the parties staying in the chain such as suppliers and customers to improve the impact of TMO on EXPERF.
+In line with KBV theory, this study dealt with two different disciplines (marketing and logistics) and showed that a diverse combination of disciplines within the organization may improve the firm’s EXPERF.
+Accordingly, organizations that wish to achieve a competitive advantage over their competitors should strengthen their SCM in terms of integration, communication, and collaboration with all parties in the chain, including suppliers and customers, to improve the impact of TMO on EXPERF.

 Implications

-The research findings provide several implications both at the theoretical and practical standpoint.
+The research findings provide several implications at both the theoretical and practical levels.
 From a theoretical standpoint, this research enhanced the understanding of the mechanism through which TMO influences EXPERF.
-Specifically, TMO can enhance supply chain business processes, including efficiency, flexibility, and quality, which subsequently improve a firm's EXPERF in international markets.
-The study also highlights the importance of adopting new digital technologies that support supply chain strategies to ensure timely deliveries and customer satisfaction, ultimately enhancing EXPERF.
+Specifically, TMO can enhance supply chain business processes, including efficiency, flexibility, and quality, which subsequently improve a firm’s EXPERF in international markets.
+This study also highlights the importance of adopting new digital technologies that support supply chain strategies to ensure timely deliveries and customer satisfaction, ultimately enhancing EXPERF.

 The second theoretical implication relates to marketing theory.
-By incorporating perspectives from both marketing and supply chain management, the study employs a knowledge-based view (KBV) theory to demonstrate how integrating diverse disciplines within an organization can improve EXPERF.
-The research emphasizes the role of supply chain management in leveraging TMO.
-For example, to produce innovative products and develop digital marketing strategies within a collaborative supply chain.
+By incorporating perspectives from both marketing and SCM, this study employs KBV theory to demonstrate how integrating diverse disciplines within an organization can improve EXPERF.
+The research emphasizes the role of SCM in leveraging TMO, for example, in producing innovative products and developing digital marketing strategies within a collaborative supply chain.
 This allows firms to adapt to changing customer demands and, consequently, elevate their EXPERF in international markets.

-From a practical perspective, the study provides valuable insights for companies aiming to improve their EXPERF.
+From a practical perspective, this study provides valuable insights for companies aiming to improve their EXPERF.
 The research suggests that firms should allocate resources to technologies that enhance their marketing strategies, particularly within supply chains, to improve EXPERF.
-A well-structured and efficient supply chain can significantly impact the success of technologically driven marketing efforts in the export international markets.
+A well-structured and efficient supply chain can significantly impact the success of technologically driven marketing efforts in international export markets.

-In practice, managers should align their supply chain strategies with their technological marketing orientation.
+In practice, managers should align their supply chain strategies with their TMO.
 This involves investing in technologies that bolster supply chain responsiveness, flexibility, collaboration, sustainability, and agility, such as demand forecasting and real-time inventory visibility.
 Close collaboration with suppliers, distributors, and other partners is also crucial for streamlining the supply chain and effectively meeting customer needs in international markets.

 Given the complexity of global supply chains, managers should prioritize risk management, including monitoring geopolitical changes, diversifying suppliers, and implementing contingency plans.
-Leveraging data from technological marketing initiatives can enhance the supply chain's customer-supplier approach by offering insights into international customer preferences and purchasing behavior.
+Leveraging data from technological marketing initiatives can enhance the supply chain’s customer–supplier approach by offering insights into international customer preferences and purchasing behavior.
 Regulatory compliance is essential, as any violations could negatively impact EXPERF.
-Finally, managers should prioritize continuous improvement by monitoring emerging technologies, incorporating best practices, and conducting regular assessments of the supply chain's performance to achieve successful export outcomes.
+Finally, managers should prioritize continuous improvement by monitoring emerging technologies, incorporating best practice, and conducting regular assessments of the supply chain’s performance to achieve successful export outcomes.

 Limitations and future research